Livingstone Range School Division

 We are considering a true 4-day school week where students are in class 4 full days each week.
 Typically this is a Monday-to-Thursday schedule, but where there is a statutory holiday on a weekday, students would be in school the other four days of the week (including a full day Friday).

 A potential draft calendar for the 2025-2026 school year has 157 instructional days for students.
 For comparison, the 2023-2024 school year has 180 instructional days.
-Those days would be made up by increased instructional time each day.
-This varies by school, with average increases of 15 min for Grades 1-6, 6 minutes for Grades 7-9, and 23 minutes for Grades 10-12.
+Those days would be made up by increased instructional time each day (on average, it would be an increase of 5-10 minutes) and creating efficiencies in school timetables.

 STAFF CALENDAR (FULL)